From 5 Aspects to Know About DPF Regeneration and DPF Regeneration Scanner Recommended

 There are several ways to trigger DPF regeneration:

 ① High-speed driving: One of the most common ways to trigger DPF regeneration.
-Drive on high speed for at least 20-30 minutes.
+Driving at sustained highway speeds for 20–30 minutes may help support passive DPF regeneration, depending on vehicle conditions.
 This helps to raise the exhaust temperature, which starts the regeneration process.

-② Using the diagnostic tool: The forced regeneration of the DPF can be initiated using the diagnostic tool.
+② Using the diagnostic tool: Forced DPF regeneration may be initiated using a compatible diagnostic tool, following manufacturer guidelines.
 This involves connecting the tool to the engine's onboard computer and following the instructions to initiate the regeneration process.

-③ Cleaning the DPF manually: If the DPF is heavily clogged, regeneration may not be triggered using the above methods.
+③ Professional cleaning or replacement of the DPF: If the DPF is heavily clogged, regeneration may not be triggered using the above methods.
 In this case, a technician is required to manually clean the DPF or replace it if necessary.

 In the above three cases, the use of diagnostic tools is a means of forced regeneration DPF.
-Then, how to force regeneration DPF?
+Then, How is forced DPF regeneration typically performed?

-① Connecting the diagnostic tool: Connect the diagnostic tool to the vehicle's on-board computer using the appropriate cable and port.
+① Connecting a manufacturer-approved diagnostic tool: Connect the diagnostic tool to the vehicle's on-board computer using the appropriate cable and port.

-② Follow the instructions: After connecting, follow the instructions on the diagnostic tool to start the forced regeneration.
+② Follow the instructions: After connecting, follow the diagnostic tool and vehicle manufacturer instructions to initiate forced regeneration.
 This process can take up to 30 minutes, during which time the engine should be running at idle or low rpm.

 ③ Monitoring process: During the regeneration process, monitor the engine temperature, because the temperature in the exhaust system will increase significantly.
 Additionally, some diagnostic tools may require you to manually initiate a burn cycle or delete any fault codes before the regeneration process begins.

-④ Completing the process: After the regeneration process is completed, turn off the engine and disconnect the diagnostic tool.
+④ Completing the process: After the regeneration process is completed, once the process is complete, follow the recommended shutdown procedure before disconnecting the diagnostic tool.
 It is important to test drive the vehicle to ensure regeneration is successful and the DPF is functioning properly.

 Forced regeneration should only be used as a last resort and only by qualified technicians.
 If the DPF requires frequently forced regeneration, this could be a sign of a serious problem with the engine or DPF system and should be addressed by a qualified mechanic.